 The Health Service Ombudsman

-If you are still unsatisfied with how your complaint was dealt with, you can take the matter to the Ombudsman.
-However you must be able to provide reasons for your continued dissatisfaction and demonstrate that you are suffering continued hardship or injustice or that you have a reasonable chance of achieving a worthwhile outcome.
+If you are still unsatisfied with how your complaint was dealt with, you can refer the matter to the Ombudsman.
+However, you must be able to provide reasons for your continued dissatisfaction and demonstrate that you are suffering continued hardship or injustice or that you have a reasonable chance of achieving a worthwhile outcome.